Optimised Trotter Decompositions for Classical and Quantum Computing: Deriving and optimising decomposition schemes

 The cutoff $k$ has to be chosen so that all eigenvalues $\lambda$ of $H$ are sufficiently suppressed

-where $\varepsilon$ is the desired relative precision.
+where $\varepsilon$ is the desired relative precision and the exponent is $k$ rather than $k+1$ because the error accumulates with every step and $\ordnung{h^{-1}}$ steps are needed.
 Technically a cutoff $k$ large enough guarantees super-exponential convergence independently of the step size $h$.
 In practice, however, the addends can span many orders of magnitude so that finite precision arithmetics leads to significant errors.
 It is therefore crucial to have at least some minimal information about the spectrum of $H$ before using this method, so that $h$ can be chosen such that all eigenvalues of $Hh$ have modulus not much larger than 1.

 In practice we recommend finding an upper bound $\Gamma\ge |\lambda_\text{max}(H)|$ for the absolute value of the largest eigenvalue of $H$.
 Then choose